Queenstown, New Zealand: Family Ski Guide

 - Queenstown town center: More restaurants and evening activity.
 Walking distance to shops and lake.
 NZ$200 to 500 per night for apartments

 - Wanaka: The base for Cardrona and Treble Cone.
-A genuine alternative to Queenstown with a more relaxed lakeside vibe.
+A genuine alternative to Queenstown with a more relaxed lakeside vibe and better dining value.
 NZ$150 to 400 per night

 There is no ski-in/ski-out anywhere.
-All four ski fields are day areas.
+All four ski fields are day areas with parking lots, not slopeside villages.
 This means you are not paying resort-premium prices for a cramped condo next to a chairlift.
 You are in a proper town with supermarkets, restaurants, and real life.

 A rental car is not optional here.
 You need one for the mountain drives and grocery runs.
 Factor that into your budget from the start.